 The main purpose of this qualification is to allow learners to study drama and theatre in an academic setting, interrogating this art form and applying their knowledge and understanding to the process of creating and developing drama and theatre and to their own performance work.
 There are no set texts in the non-exam components so that teachers should have the freedom to choose the texts which are best suited to their learners.

 This specification provides that freedom.
-The studying of Drama & Theatre does not pigeon-hole you into a life within the Performing Arts sector: the subject helps to create independent learners, critical thinkers and effective decision makers – all personal attributes that can make them stand out as they progress through their education and into employment.
+The studying of Drama & Theatre does not pigeon-hole you into a life within the Performing Arts sector: the subject helps to create independent learners, critical thinkers and effective decision makers – all personal attributes that can make you stand out as you progress through their education and into employment.
 However, if acting, musical theatre or technical theatre is where you want to go there couldn’t be a better qualification for you.